Ele4327/simple_shell/README.md

 For those who dont know a shell is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

-For a more specific explanation, we invite you to see our manual: man_1_simple_shell
+For a more specific explanation, we invite you to see our manual:

+> man_1_simple_shell

+And to see help file:

+> help

 # Features